gayatrig19/the-unplugged-club/README.md

 ### Contact Page
 - Allows the user to join the club and get access to in-depth updates about community and content.
 - Provide a simple and accessible way to join the club.
+- If the user accidentally enters wrong URL for the page within website, he/she is presented with a page which includes a 404 error message and a link that can allow user to navigate back to the site without leaving it.

 ----

 ## Design